salvq/presence-detection/README.md

 Docker image is available on https://hub.docker.com/repository/docker/salvq/presence

+Note1: there are 2 different docker images
+- with tag 2.0.0 - used with local database.json (needed database.json per every device)
+- with tag 2.1.0 - used with http request for database.json (no need for local database.json)

-Note: Using Home Assistant is not must but very recommended as it provides easy integration of other devices and connecting anything with everything.
+Note2: Using Home Assistant is not must but very recommended as it provides easy integration of other devices and connecting anything with everything.

 ## Supported Platforms